kaer-3058/large_number/README English.md

 The dividend must be a 16-bit BCD array, and all elements of the dividend array as well as the divisor must be positive.

 Only the first eight digits of the divisor are considered.
+There are adaptive digits, 和 the dividend array does not need to input all three numbers.

 Principle: Segment division, (a+b+c)/m = a/m+b/m+c/m